amcchord/NHRL-MCP/README.md

 To add new operations:

-1. Add the API endpoint to `api.go`
+1. **For NHRL features**: Add API endpoint functions to `nhrl_api.go`, implement operation in `tools_nhrl.go`
-2. Implement the operation function in the appropriate `tools_*.go` file
+2. **For TrueFinals features**: Add API endpoint to `api.go`, implement in appropriate `tools_*.go` file
+3. Update the tool's operation enum in the schema
-3. Add the operation to the tool's handler switch statement
+4. Add operation handler to the switch statement
-4. Update the tool schema with the new operation
-5. Test the implementation
+5. Test the implementation thoroughly

 ## Contributing

 Contributions are welcome!
 Please ensure:
-- Code follows Go conventions
-- All operations include proper error handling
+- Code follows Go conventions and includes proper error handling
 - Tool schemas are updated for new operations
+- Both NHRL and TrueFinals functionality is properly tested
 - Documentation is updated accordingly
+- New features include appropriate safety considerations

 ## License